 It doesn’t have to be like pushing a boulder uphill all alone, which leads to burnout.
 You can make progress, without pushing yourself.
 Here’s a few ideas for supportive structures below.

-To break the stop-start cycle in a gentle way:
+To break the start-stop cycle in a gentle way:

-Consider if one of these supportive structures might be a fit for you.
-These are all designed for introverts and highly sensitive people (HSPs), which is to say, people who appreciate a gentle, heart-centered, and practical approach:
+These are all designed for introverts and highly sensitive people (HSPs), which is to say, people who appreciate a gentle, heart-centered, and still practical approach:

 - Support groups: